-The Company performs business management via a five headquarter system, which includes the Management Division, Marketing Division, Sales Division, Technology Division, and Manufacturing Division.
-Each division has an organizational structure where a chief of the headquarters apportions and enforces work responsibilities, and where check functions are in place for each of these responsibilities.
+The Company performs business management via a five headquarter system, which includes the Administration Headquarters, Marketing Headquarters, Sales Headquarters, Engineering Headquarters, and Manufacturing Headquarters.
+Each headquarters has an organizational structure where a chief of the headquarters apportions and enforces work responsibilities, and where check functions are in place for each of these responsibilities.